By the Numbers

 The last 17 months have been nothing short of amazing.
 Being back in school has filled my soul with so much happiness and gratitude for the good fortune I’ve had to chase this dream.
 Here, I have been able to learn so much about the business of sports and sports product, including areas that I never expected to be excited about (like supply chain management).
 The excitement I felt on day one of orientation has never diminished.
 I still come to class every day with the same excitement to absorb knowledge and better myself, add to discussion, and learn from the brilliant classmates around me.

 It has also provided me an opportunity to share and teach.
-Being the oldest member of the class means I also have the most professional experience, so there have been plenty of chances for me to share the details of, not only digital marketing, but of professional life & office dynamics that will benefit those new to corporate life.
+Being the eldest member of the class means I also have the most professional experience, so there have been plenty of chances for me to share the details of, not only digital marketing, but of professional life & office dynamics that will benefit those new to corporate life.

 I’ve also been blessed with a team of incredible individuals that have become family to me.
 Our program-long capstone project, Lemolo, has been an incredible opportunity to apply the in-class learnings to a real-world product concept and collaborate with a group of incredibly talented, smart, and kind teammates.
 I thrive in great team environments, and this experience has been the best I’ve been a part of.